LondheShubham153/dev-gemini-clone/README.md

 ```

 ### Step 6.2: Copy the Public Key to the Agent
-1. On the Jenkins Master, navigate to the `~/.ssh` directory and locate the generated `.pub` file.
+1. On the Jenkins Master, navigate to the `~/.ssh` directory and copy the generated `.pub` file.
 2. On the Jenkins Agent, navigate to the `~/.ssh` directory.
 3. Append the public key from the master to the Agent’s `authorized_keys` file.